christianityorigins/website/blog/_posts/2015-05-02-revisionist-history.md

 A non-mainstream version of history, but one that is recorded in
-    Persian and Islamic sources [1], is that Alexander the Great was a Persian prince (Bupares) who was the son of Kai Bahman (Artaxerxes II Memnon), half brother of "Dara" (Darius III), and that Macedon was a province of Persia that his father was governor of.
+    Persian ('Iskandarnameh', or Book of Alexander and 'Shahnameh') and Islamic sources [1], is that Alexander the Great was a
+    Persian prince named Bupares who was the son of Artaxerxes II Memnon (Kai Bahman), half brother of "Dara" (Darius III), and that Macedon was a province of Persia that his father was governor of.
     Alexander's father Philip of Macedon was Artaxerxes II Memnon's regional alias.
 The book 'The Life of Alexander of Macedon' [2]